mrchief/aws-creds-okta-action/README.md

 ## Usage

 Here's an example.
+All options are required except:
+- `aws_profile` defaults to 'default'
-All options are required except `okta_mfa_method` which default to TOTP based notification.
+- `okta_mfa_method` which default to TOTP based notification.

 ```yaml
 - name: Create AWS profile